carueda/tscfg/readme.md

 along with the centralized verification, may become more apparent.

-**Can tscfg generate `Optional<T>` by default for optional fields?**
+**Could tscfg generate `Optional<T>` by default for optional fields?**

-Straightforward to add.
-Feel free to contribute if you are so inclined.
+Yes, and it would be rather straightforward to add.
+Feel free to contribute!

 **What about generating for Scala?**